aligujjar01-pixel/Edge_detection-Project/README.md

 How to Run the Application

+create the folder withe name .streamlit and keep the config.toml file inside and then run the command given below.

+.streamlit/config.toml // this how path should look.

-Save the Python code provided above as edge_detector_app.py.
+Save the Python code provided above as main.py.

 Open your terminal or command prompt in the directory where you saved the file.

 Execute the application using the Streamlit CLI:

-streamlit run edge_detector_app.py
+streamlit run main.py

 The application will automatically open in your default web browser.